MarcoData2/Data-Analyst-Business-Analyst-Portfolio/README.md

 **Phone**: (+52) 55 6400-3686
 **LinkedIn**: [linkedin.com/in/marcodata19](https://www.linkedin.com/in/marcodata19)

-Feel free to contact me if you want to view the interactive `.pbix` file or discuss projects in SQL Server, Python, Unix/bash, Report Builder, AWS, GCP, and more!
+Feel free to contact me if you want to view the interactive `.pbix` file or discuss projects in **Power BI, Excel, SQL Server, MySQL, Python, Unix/bash**, Report Builder, AWS, GCP, and more!

 <br>